Caused by an injury to podocytes in the renal glomeruli.

 MS receives royalties from McGraw-Hill as an editor of the book DeGowin's Diagnostic Examination.

-Dr Manish Suneja would like to gratefully acknowledge Dr Divya Movva, a previous contributor to this monograph.
-DM declares that she has no competing interests.
+Dr Manish Suneja would like to gratefully acknowledge Dr Divya Movva, a previous contributor to this topic.

 CC declares that she has no competing interests.